loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/argocd-vcluster-pull-request-environments/README.md

-# Automated Pull Request Environments with vCluster Platform and ArgoCD
+# Automated Pull Request Environments with vCluster Platform and Argo CD

 The `pr-environments` examples cover two different approaches for using vCluster Platform and Argo CD to create and deploy to ephemeral Kubernetes virtual clusters for GitHub Pull Requests.
 In both cases, a `VirtualClusterInstance` custom resource referencing a `VirtualClusterTemplate` resources is used to create a vCluster Platform managed vCluster instance.